 Work Element 4 - Work Element 4 consists of transportation planning activities that support the day to day operations of the regional transportation system.
-Key tasks included as part of Work Element 4 include regional fixed route and paratransit planning, bicycle and pedestrian planning, and local technical assistance.
-Federal and state funded transportation planning studies such as Scenic Byway Studies that are funded outside of the region's allotted Planning (PL) and Section 5303 budgets are also included as part of Work Element 4.
+Key tasks included as part of Work Element 4 include Scenic Byway Planning, Regional Land Use Planning and Local Technical Assistance.

 Additional Planning Projects - This section outlines activities for which funding has not yet been secured.
 These proposed tasks are provided for information purposes only.
-To date no additional planning projects have been identified for the region for the FFY2021 UPWP.
+To date no additional planning projects have been identified for the region for the FFY2022 UPWP.